My Mandolin

 Sunday Sept 25

 My only child, my son, Mandolin Hooper, died a week ago today, on September 18th, 2022.
 He had been ill for a few weeks, though no one knew except his boss.
 He’d been at home alone, dying in bed from liver failure, still, as always, not wanting to be a burden to anyone.
-We’d been in regular contact, as always, but he’d cancelled our gig together on the 8th, saying he was under the weather.
+We’d been in regular contact, as always, but he’d cancelled our Sept 8th gig together the night prior, saying he was under the weather.
 “You ok?”
 I’d texted.
 “Yup!”

 By dawn on Sunday he was dead.

 So I had 39 hours beside my son as he lay heavily medicated and dying.
-Like his father, like me, he was a songwriter and musician, so of course I brought my guitar and we sang to him.
-Saturday afternoon, his dad and I played him the same John Lennon album we’d played for him right after he was born: Imagine.
-We both sang along, singing over the body of our child, thirty years later.
-After that album, I’d played every favorite song of his I could think of that felt appropriate: Willie singing Blue Eyes Crying in the Rain, Sinatra singing One For My Baby, Tom Waits singing Picture in a Frame.
+Like me, he was a songwriter and musician, so of course I brought my guitar and sang to him.
+Saturday afternoon, I played him the same John Lennon album we’d played for him at birth.
+I played every favorite song of his I could think of.
+Willie's Blue Eyes Crying in the Rain, Sinatra singing One For My Baby, Tom Waits' Picture in a Frame.
 For three hours I was a desperate jukebox, needing to make sure he heard everything he wanted to hear, wanting, as all mothers of dying children do, to give him as much comfort as possible.

-I thought of you a lot in those hospital hours, knowing your recent horrible loss, and trying to remind myself that, as sickening as it was to see my son slowly being poisoned to death, yellowing by the hour, at least I was there to touch him, to play music, to yell at nurses for more medication.
+I kept trying to remind myself that, as sickening as it was to see my son slowly being poisoned to death, yellowing by the hour, at least I was there to touch him, to play music, to ask at nurses for more medication.
 As horrific as it was, I had to keep reminding myself that it was a blessing to be there and to be grateful for it.

-When your son died, I’d told my Mandolin about it and begged him not to make me suffer the same fate.
-He’d been struggling since 17, and every year it felt like I lost him a little bit more.
-He’d finally tried rehab at the end of 2019, a tremendous ray light of light, only to come out of inpatient to be greeted by a worldwide pandemic and the isolation of a rented room in a shithole above a bar in downtown Austin, two thousand miles away from me.
-He spent a year and a half in that room, drinking himself to death.
-After a short period of homelessness, he relented to my pleading to come home to visit for a while.
+Mandolin struggled with depression since age 18, and every year his self-medicating ramped up a little bit more.
+He finally went to rehab at the end of 2019.
+Two stays in ICU to get him through detox, then 60 days inpatient.
+He was overjoyed on release and ready to begin his new life.
+And a week later, Covid shut down the world.
+Mando's pandemic was a windowless rented room in a shithole above a bar in downtown Austin, two thousand miles away from his mama.
+He spent a year and a half in that room where, I understand now, he was drinking himself to death.
+After a short period of homelessness, he caved to my pleading to come visit me a while.
 I rejoiced when his Portland-bound plane took off, knowing he was aboard.

-I did not recognize him at the airport.
+At the airport, I did not recognize him.

-And so it was, hours later, at 2am, when I stood beside him and pressed play and started singing My Darling Child over him, that I set my left hand gently on his left hand, and my right hand gently on his left shoulder.
+And so it was, far too few hours later, at 2am on Sunday, when I stood beside him and pressed play and started singing My Darling Child over him, just as I had when he was a baby.

 My darling child